usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-4/In-Class-Materials/DITAP Facilitator Guide Module 4.md

 The focus is on transparency, collaboration, and outcomes throughout the contract lifecycle.

-### Learning Objectives
+### Learning objectives

 By the end of this module, participants will be able to:

-* Explain the role of product ownership in agile delivery and how it supports post-award success.
+* Explain the role of product ownership in agile delivery and how it supports post-award success
-* Describe how product owners, CORs, and vendors collaborate using agile tools and team rituals.
+* Describe how product owners, CORs, and vendors collaborate using agile tools and team rituals
-* Identify agile performance metrics that go beyond compliance to measure true delivery value.
+* Identify agile performance metrics that go beyond compliance to measure true delivery value
-* Compare traditional and agile performance measurement methods, including QASP alternatives and real-time metrics.
+* Compare traditional and agile performance measurement methods, including QASP alternatives and real-time metrics
-* Outline strategies to launch a new digital services contract with the right people, tools, and processes in place.
+* Outline strategies to launch a new digital services contract with the right people, tools, and processes in place
-  Recognize early signs of delivery issues and explain approaches to address performance concerns in agile environments.
+  Recognize early signs of delivery issues and explain approaches to address performance concerns in agile environments

-### Connection to Overall DITAP Program
+### Connection to overall DITAP program

 This module supports the DITAP competency areas of Agile digital service delivery management, providing oversight, performance measurement principles, and problem resolution, The focus is on enabling acquisition professionals to apply Agile principles to procurement.
 It aligns with the broader goals of the DITAP program by reinforcing the shift from traditional, process-heavy procurement toward a more adaptive, outcome-driven approach that supports digital service delivery.

 This session builds on prior learning from Module 3 which focuses on acquisition strategy, preparation and evaluation, and prepares learners for upcoming topics in Module 5, such as professional growth and leadership.
 It helps bridge the gap between theory and application by introducing how each role contributes to building a team charter, and how to conduct a tabletop exercise in case of a cloud security breach.

-## Materials and Preparation
+## Materials and preparation

-  ### Required Materials:
+  ### Required materials:

 - [ ] Slide deck for Module 4
 - [ ] [Facilitator Guide: Who does what?
 Agile role round robin](https://github.com/usds/ditap-curriculum-update/blob/1b47b0cc6c028e2259c15046747f7575ad4173c0/3_Curriculum/3B_DITAP-Core-Curriculum/Module-4/In-Class-Materials/Agile%20Role%20Round%20Robin%20Facilitator%20Guide.md)